SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Semantic Segmentation through Spatial Partitioning

 \section{Semantic Segmentation through Spatial Partitioning}

 We will first briefly describe BSPSegNet's architecture in this section in order to be able to precisely discuss our contributions.
 The third subsection presents the first contribution mentioned in the introduction, which reduces the risk of vanishing gradients, while the fourth subsection presents our second contribution, the novel loss function.
 The fifth subsection then discusses the changes necessary to enable to the prediction of multiple partitioning trees simultaneously, our third contribution.
-In a final subsection we show how SegForestNet's differentiable BSP rendering generalizes to different signed distance functions (SDFs) and tree structures.
+In the final subsection we give an overview of the model training processes we used in our evaluation.
+The actual hyperparameter settings for both processes used for our fourth contribution can be found in subsection \ref{sec:trainingprocessvariants}.